flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 :::

 Samples are recorded pieces of music that can be replayed.
-As you can see, samples is not limited to a single waveform, but they weight a lot more space.
+As you can see, samples are not limited to a single waveform, but they consume a lot more space.

 The APU has one channel dedicated to samples.
-With the APU, samples are limited to **7-bit resolution** (encoded with values from `0` to `127`) and **~15.74 KHz sampling rate** [@audio-2a03ref].
+In here, samples are limited to **7-bit resolution** (encoded with values from `0` to `127`) and a **~15.74 KHz sampling rate** [@audio-2a03ref].
 To program this channel, games can either stream 7-bit values (which steals a lot of cycles and storage) or use **delta modulation** to only encode the variation between the next sample and the previous one.

 The delta modulation implementation in the APU only receives 1-bit values, this means games can only tell if the sample increments or decrements by `1` every time the counter kicks in.
 So, at the cost of fidelity, delta modulation can save games from having to stream continuous values to the APU.

 Since programming this channel takes longer space and CPU cycles, games normally store small pieces (like drum samples) that can be played repeatedly.
-But throughout the lifetime of the NES, many studio have come up with clever uses of this channel.
+Be as it may, throughout the lifetime of the NES, numerous developers have come up with clever uses for this channel.

 ### Secrets and limitations {.tabs-close}

-While the APU was not comparable to the quality of a vinyl, cassette or CD, programmers did find ways of expanding its capability, thanks to the modular architecture of the NES.
+While the APU was not comparable to the quality of vinyl, cassette or CD, programmers did find ways of expanding its capability, mainly thanks to the modular architecture of the NES.

 #### Extra Channels {.tabs .active}